cloudacademypilot/azure-cosmos-db-app-dev/steps/05_build-a-simple-net-console-app/documentation.md

    Read Candies, HERSHEY''S POT OF GOLD Almond Bar-1
    ```

-## Read a single Documents in Azure Cosmos DB Using Queries
+## Read single Documents in Azure Cosmos DB using queries

 1. Find the last line of code you wrote.